-The Complainant states that, in France, it has over 2 million customers as regards online banking and that its portal is the first national financial and economic information website and the first French online banking platform.
+The Complainant states that, in France, it has over 4,7 million customers as regards online banking and that its portal is the first national financial and economic information website and the first French online banking platform.

-The Complainant submits that is the owner of several registrations for the trademark BOURSORAMA.
+The Complainant submits that is the owner of the registered trademark BOURSO.

-The Complainant underlines that it owns a number of domain names including the same distinctive wording BOURSORAMA, such as the domain name boursorama.com>, registered since March 1, 1998.
+The Complainant underlines that it owns a number of domain names, including the domain name <boursorama.com>, registered since March 1, 1998, and <bourso.com>, registered since January 11, 2000.

-The Complainant notes that the disputed domain name was registered on January 21, 2021.
+The Complainant notes that the disputed domain name was registered on February 12, 2023.